retest/docs/docs/recheck-web/tutorial/travis-execute-ci.md

 As you can see in the screenshot, the build fails because the test is now executed on a different operating system and a different device, revealing cross-device differences.
 Likewise, you can execute the test with a different browser, which would reveal cross-browser differences.

+If you are using Google in your native language, that is not english, expect many differences, as Travis will compare to an english Google Homepage.
+Those differences can be accepted or ignored later on.
+If you want to, you can [set your Google language to english](https://support.google.com/accounts/answer/32047?co=GENIE.Platform%3DDesktop&hl=en).

 You can create [rules to ignore these differences in a more sophisticated way](rule-based-ignore.md).